Federico-Partesano/useForm-React/README.md

   return (
     <form className="App">
       <div style={{ display: "inline-flex", flexDirection: "column" }}>
-      {/* // yYu can use autoScrollOnError to automatically scroll to an error in a form field */}
+      {/* You can use autoScrollOnError to automatically scroll to an error in a form field */}
         <Form initialValue={initialValueForm} validators={validators} autoScrollOnError={true}>
           {({ Field, TextArea, setForm, form, Error, submit, errors, Label }) => {
             return (